robertocamp/tf1/README.md

     5. the .aws folder contains 2 files :
         - config
         - credentials
     > the AWS CLI creates a "profile" with these two configuration files.
 A profile is a collection of settings and credentials that you can apply to an AWS CLI command.
 There will always be a "default" profile and additonal profiles can be setup in these files and used with the AWS CLI.
+To use a profile other than default, pass in the **--profile** option with the AWS CLI command.